Wind power in South Australia: Wattle Point Wind Farm (91 MW)

 Wattle Point Wind Farm is near Edithburgh on the Yorke Peninsula.
 When it was officially opened in June 2005 it was Australia's largest wind farm at 91 MW.
 The installation consists of 55 wind turbines and was built at a cost of 165 million Australian dollars.

 Mount Millar Wind Farm (70 MW)

 Mount Millar Wind Farm is situated on an escarpment between the towns of Cowell and Cleve located 100 kilometres southwest of Whyalla.
 The 35 wind turbines are positioned on the elongated Mount Millar site (about 7 kilometres in length) to maximise wind exposure and can generate up to 70 megawatts of electricity.
 Construction of this wind farm started in late 2004 and was completed in December 2005.
 Power production started in February 2006.

 Cathedral Rocks Wind Farm (66 MW)

 Cathedral Rocks Wind Farm is in a remote coastal area located near the southern tip of the Eyre Peninsula in South Australia, about 30 km south west of Port Lincoln.
 It has 33 wind turbines capable of generating 66 MW in total.
-Construction started in 2004, and the first turbines were commissions in late 2005.
+Construction started in 2004, and the first turbines were commissioned in late 2005.
 The wind farm was fully operational by 2007.